jharwell/sierra/docs/src/tutorials/project/new-bc.rst

    :class:`sierra.core.variables.population_size.Parser` for a simple example of this.

+   ..
+IMPORTANT:: While the mini "language" that your batch criteria is
+                  configured with on the cmdline and parsed with a parser can be anything, there are some restrictions on special chars which may come into play when using external programs with via subprocess shell commands (e.g., ``[``, ``]``, etc.).

 #.
 Define a factory function to dynamically create classes from the base class
    definition of ``MyVar`` in ``my_var.py``.
 It must have the following
    signature: